 HIKING INTO THE SECRET CORNER OF ZANSKAR

-- The ancient Kingdom of Zanskar
+- Travel across the ancient Kingdom of Zanskar

-- Buddhist villages & monasteries
+- Visit centuries-old Buddhist villages & monasteries

-- Remote trekking over mountain passes
+- Remote trekking over high mountain passes

-- High and wild moon-like landscape
+- High and wild trekking in a moon-like landscape

 Since 1974, when Ladakh first became accessible to foreign visitors, this high and arid region has captured the imagination of adventure travelers.
 Geographically, Ladakh is a western extension of the Tibetan Plateau and, as recently as the beginning of the nineteenth century, this mountainous country was a part of Tibet.
 Buddhism was brought to Ladakh by Guru Rimpoche who was born in Pakistan’s Swat Valley and this colorful religion is still practiced throughout Ladakh and neighboring Zanskar.
 Large numbers of monasteries, many of them occupying impressive hill-top sites, are active in the region to this day.